adamchainz/pelican_novapost/content/thou-shalt-polyfill.md

 ## Conclusion

-A minimal surface API is an API where there are not two single functions that do the same thing.
+A minimal surface API is an API where there are no two single functions that do the same thing.
 Take care of it for your sanity, for the clarity of your code and for your project to be kept updated, because polyfills are meant to be removed after some time, after all, right?

-This approach has been in the run at Facebook for quite some time; for instance, React is built with the EcmaScript 6 syntax.
+This approach has been in the running at Facebook for quite some time; for instance, React is built with the EcmaScript 6 syntax.
 There are other projects that follow this track, as [Ember](http://emberjs.com), which we're using greatly here.